 Have your child choose food from the smaller group when you ask the question.

-If he hands you an apple without using words, he has answered the question.
+If they hand you an apple without using words, they have still answered the question.

 However make sure that you follow up by saying something like “Thank you, I like to eat apples”.